kasinova/llistVis/README.md

 # llistVis
 This project was a proof of concept of the UI capabilities on how to visualize data structures.
-I wrote this in c++ using the SFML graphics library.
+I wrote this with c++ using the SFML graphics library in Visual Studio 2013.

 This design lets the user select options for functions you would typically see a linked list have.
 Once an option is selected, the user is prompted on the console window what information they would like their node to contain.